 Metal fabrication is a process that shapes metal into products or structures.
 It involves cutting, bending, welding, and assembling metal in various ways.
-This technique is essential in making everything from small machine parts to large metal structures for materials in metal fabrication.
+This technique is used in making everything from small machine parts to large metal structures for materials in metal fabrication.
 The process turns raw metal into usable items for many different industries.

 Importance in Various Industries